 Zanette Howe is the assistant director for Community Relations and director of Upstate Medical University's Community Giving Campaign.
 Under Howe's leadership, Upstate has received two Governor's Awards and two United Way Spirit of Caring Awards for campaign excellence.
 Ms. Howe is responsible for campus participation in numerous community activities and provides marketing support on numerous campus-wide committees including: National Cancer Survivors Day, Employee Recognition Day and National Hospital Week.
 She launched Upstate’s Volunteer Council in 2003 and served as marketing chair on the Corporate Volunteer Council board.
 Ms. Howe received her B.A. from Judson College (Elgin, IL) and is a 2005 graduate of Leadership Greater Syracuse.
 In her spare time she loves playing with her Pug (Koji), golfing, reading and spending time with friends and family.

-Rebecca Janowski has a bachelor's degree in design from Skidmore College.
+Rebecca L. Janowski has a bachelor's degree in design from Skidmore College.
 She worked at ad agencies in the Utica area before joining the marketing department at Upstate in 1997.
-She is a member of the Sustainability Awareness Committee and takes special pride in promoting nurse recruitment and Upstate's blood drives.
+She is a member of the Sustainability Awareness Committee and takes special pride in promoting nurse recruitment, Upstate College of Nursing and Upstate's blood drives.
 In 2012, Janowski received the Special Appreciation Award from the Nursing Department at Upstate.
-She enjoys kayaking, paddle boarding and donating time and resources to local animal shelters and election campaigns.
+She enjoys kayaking, paddle boarding, camping and donating time and resources to local animal shelters and election campaigns.

 Susan Keeter MFA leads the creative team that designs advertisements, signage, brochures, logos, etc. for print, and, increasingly, for digital communications.
-Keeter’s favorite projects include magazines and the "Proud To Know" and "Women's Health Network" campaigns.
+Keeter’s favorite projects include Upstate Health and Cancer Care magazines.
 She has painted portraits for Upstate and the horse sculpture for our children's hospital.
 She's illustrated and co-authored books, including “Waiting for Benjamin” (about autism) and "Three 19th Century Women Doctors."
-Keeter received the President's Affirmative Action Award and YWCA’s Diversity Achiever Award, among others.
-A breast cancer survivor, Keeter emphasizes that all her doctors attended medical school and/or did their residencies at Upstate.
+Keeter is recipient of the Faculty and Staff Association for Diversity, President's Affirmative Action and YWCA’s Diversity Achiever awards.
+A breast cancer survivor, Keeter is proud that all her doctors attended medical school, did their residencies and/or are on the faculty at Upstate.

 Michele Rivoli, Assistant Director of Marketing, began her Upstate career in Business Development with the former Community General Hospital.
 Since the 2011 community campus acquisition, she has expanded her work to serve the marketing needs of a variety of hospital departments on Upstate's downtown and community campuses.
 Prior to joining Upstate, Rivoli spent 12 years as a newspaper journalist specializing in investigative and feature reporting.
 A graduate of SUNY Oswego, she offers an expertise in organizing corporate events and has a special interest in working with videographers in television production and with photographers on large-scale photo shoots.